radar/rboard/README.markdown

   5. When (is it stable)?

-    The `master` branch is usually kept in a stable manner whilst I tinker in my own personal branch, usually called `Radar`.
+    The `master` branch is usually kept in a stable manner whilst I tinker in my own personal branch, usually called `radar`.

   6. OMG it is broken -- why!?!?